15 Best Abs and Oblique Cable Exercises (With Workout Plans)

 2. Spread your legs and squat a little, keeping your torso upright.

-3. Position the stirrup to the side of your body, with your elbow flexed and tucked in to your side.
+3. Position the stirrup to the side of your body, with your elbow flexed and tucked into your side.

 4. Exhale as you straighten your legs, twist your body, and press the stirrup diagonally upward and away from the pulley.